markpbaggett/utk_dc_content_models/docs/source/contents/6_video.rst

 Video objects in our repository have an video content model.
 The content model is used to preserve video files and serve them in a player.

+As of February 4, 2021, the Libraries has :code:`96` video objects.

 The Model and Its Binaries
 --------------------------